-In 2018, after participating in Michelle Cassandra Johnson’s Skill in Action Yoga Teacher Training 200hr program, Marla committed to a continued education that centers antiracism within different healing modalities, such as decolonizing herbalism with Root Work Herbals: People’s Medicine School and Hood Herbalism, or learning about somatic abolitionism with Resmaa Menakem.
+In 2018, after participating in Michelle Cassandra Johnson’s Skill in Action Yoga Teacher Training 200hr program, I committed to a continued education that centers antiracism within different healing modalities, such as decolonizing herbalism with Root Work Herbals: People’s Medicine School and Hood Herbalism, or learning about somatic abolitionism with Resmaa Menakem.

-May we look to our ancestors who come from all beings, lay gifts before them and breath to honor them.
+May we look to our ancestors who come from all beings, lay gifts before them and our breath to honor them.
 Let us tend to our hearts as we tend to Spirit.
 Let us know rest, joy, purpose, and ourselves.